How to Export Office 365 Mailbox to PST Using 4 Different Ways

 Exporting data from Office 365 to PST is a great solution, that will help a particular user or admin of an organization to avoid or overcome the above situations.

-• Discovery Management Group
+• Access to Discovery Management Group.

-• To Export search results to PST needed Windows 7 OS or later.
+• To Export search results to PST-needed Windows 7 OS or later.

-• Needed Microsoft .NET Framework 4.5 or later must be installed
+• Needed Microsoft .NET Framework 4.5 or later must be installed.

-• The latest version of Internet Explorer or others must be installed
+• The latest version of Internet Explorer or others must be installed.

-• Permission must be assigned for Office 365 OWA export to PST
+• Permission must be assigned for Office 365 OWA export to PST.

 Important: eDiscovery can also be used to export on-premises Exchange 2016 / 2013 mailboxes.

-Method 1: Export PST from Office 365 Mailbox Using eDiscovery
+Method 1: Export PST from Office 365 Mailbox Using eDiscovery From Admin Portal

 Login to Admin Centre